 - 1 technique and performance credit (2 half-credit courses)

-- 20 hours crew and production support
+- 10 hours support and production support

-Download: Minor Worksheet
+Download PDF: Dance Minor Worksheet

 Academic Course Credits: 5 full-credit courses